|

 mouse model by downregulating inflammatory, proliferative, invasive, and

-suppressed NF-κB activation in the tumor tissue and expression of
+that AKBA significantly suppressed NF-κB activation in the tumor tissue and

-VEGF) biomarkers.
-When examined for serum and tissue levels of AKBA, a
+(CXCR4 and VEGF) biomarkers.
+When examined for serum and tissue levels of AKBA,

 bioavailability.
 Thus, our findings suggest that this boswellic acid analogue